The 5 Best Fuel Cards for Your Business in the UK

 What is a fuel card?

 A fuel card is a type of payment card that can only be used to purchase fuel and other vehicle-related goods.
 Most are like credit cards, with the balance spent paid out by you each month, while others can be prepaid, like gift cards.
-Petrol, diesel, and – if you allow it – screenwash, engine oil, and more can be bought using a fuel card.
+Petrol, diesel, electric charging and – if you allow it – screenwash, engine oil, and more can be bought using a fuel card.

 How do fuel cards work?